Chrysler LA engine: Technical information

 Cast iron exhaust manifolds, less restrictive than units found on previous engines, were bolted to the outboard side of each head.
 The new cylinder heads also featured stud-mounted rocker arms, a change from the shaft-mounted LA arms.
 This last change was due to the different oiling system of the new engine, as described in the next paragraph.
 The valve covers on the Magnum have 10 bolts rather than the previous 5, for improved oil sealing.
 In addition, the valve covers were made of thicker steel than earlier parts, and were installed with a silicone gasket.

-The valvetrain was also updated, although it was still based on a single, center-block-located camshaft pushing on hydraulic lifters and pushrods, one for each rocker arm.
+The valvetrain was also updated, although it was still based on a single, center-block located camshaft pushing on hydraulic lifters and pushrods, one for each rocker arm.
 However, the cast nodular iron camshaft was of the "roller" type, with each lobe acting upon a hydraulic lifter with a roller bearing on the bottom; this made for a quieter, cooler-running valvetrain, but also allowed for a more aggressive valve lift.
 Each of the lifters acted upon a steel pushrod, which were of the "oil-through" type.
 This was another change for the Magnum.
 Because the new pushrods also served to provide oil to the top of the cylinder head, the rockers were changed to the AMC-style, screw-mounted, bridged half-shaft type.
 The new rockers also had a higher ratio: 1.6:1 compared to 1.5:1 in the LA engine, which increased leverage on the valves.
 In addition, the oil boss located at the end of the cylinder head on the LA engine was left undrilled, as it was no longer needed.
 However, the boss itself was left in place, perhaps to cut down on casting and machining costs, and to allow the use of earlier LA heads.

 Engine timing was controlled by the all-steel, silent Morse timing chain (some early production engines had double-row roller timing sets), which was located beneath the aluminum timing cover at the front of the engine block.
-The timing chain sprockets, one each for the camshaft and crankshaft, were all-steel; for the last few years the LA engine came with nylon teeth on the sprockets.
+The timing chain sprockets, one each for the camshaft and crankshaft, were all-steel; for the last few years, the LA engine came with nylon teeth on the sprockets.
 At the rear of the camshaft was cut a set of helical gear teeth, these being used to spin the distributor.
-Mounted to the front of the timing cover was a new-design counter-clockwise-rotation water pump, with much improved flow.
+Mounted to the front of the timing cover was a redesigned, counterclockwise rotation water pump, with much improved flow.
 Externally, the accessory drive belt was changed to a serpentine system; coupled with an automatic belt tensioner this increased belt life, reduced maintenance and contributed to lower noise and vibration levels.